PeterKassenaar/typescript-fundamentals/README.md

 - General TypeScript homepage: https://www.typescriptlang.org/
   - Visit this first!
 It is the official home of typescript.
 AI is often behind!
 - Understanding the exclamation mark in Typescript: https://blog.logrocket.com/understanding-exclamation-mark-typescript/
+- "`type` vs `interface`, which one to use?", great article by Matt Pocock: https://www.totaltypescript.com/type-vs-interface-which-should-you-use
 - Nice article on user-defined type guards: https://bobbyhadz.com/blog/typescript-check-if-object-implements-interface.
 - How to check an interface?
 You can't use `typeof`.
 But you CAN use the `in` type guard: https://stackoverflow.com/questions/14425568/interface-type-check-with-typescript
 - How to get/create types based on the returned data from an array: https://steveholgado.com/typescript-types-from-arrays/